mlflow/mlflow/docs/source/llms/prompt-engineering/index.rst

 .. _quickstart-score:

-Step 12: Score or deploy the best configuration programmatically
+Step 12: Generate predictions programmatically
 ----------------------------------------------------------------
-Once you have found a configuration of LLM, prompt template, and parameters that performs well, you can score the corresponding MLflow Model in a Python environment of your choosing, or you can :ref:`deploy it for real-time serving <deploy-prompt-serving>`.
+Once you have found a configuration of LLM, prompt template, and parameters that performs well, you can generate predictions using the corresponding MLflow Model in a Python environment of your choosing, or you can :ref:`deploy it for real-time serving <deploy-prompt-serving>`.

 1. To load the MLflow Model in a notebook for batch inference, click on the Run's name to open the **Run Page** and select the *model* directory in the **Artifact Viewer**.
 Then, copy the first